Adam Willis (Neighbours): Development

-Writers devised a romance storyline for the character involving Caroline Alessi (Gillian Blakeney).
+Adam's first romance storyline sees him become the centre of a love triangle involving Caroline Alessi (Gillian Blakeney), Christina Alessi (Gayle Blakeney), and Melanie Pearson (Lucinda Cowden).
+Williams joked "It's not the sort of thing that's usually a problem for me!"
+Writers later devised a longer romance storyline for the character involving Caroline.
 Monroe assessed that there was "a certain disparity between her high-flying income and his student grant" but Adam's "genuine charm and cute looks" attracted Caroline to Adam.
 Williams told Darren Devlyn (TV Week) that their romance is "certainly not of the storybook variety."
 Viewers had already been expecting a romance to develop between Caroline and much older character Jim Robinson (Alan Dale).
 Writers pitched Adam and Jim against one another in a fight for Caroline's affections.
 Williams explained that their feud leads to a "huge confrontation" which also upsets respected neighbour and his employer Helen Daniels (Anne Haddy).
 She is not impressed that Adam has caused trouble for her son.
 Prior to Caroline, Williams believed that the only thing his character took seriously was his medical studies.
 But he makes every effort to win Caroline's love.
 But Adam and Jim take completely different approaches to impress her.
 The actor stated "I love the fact Adam has no pretence.
 Adam wears his heart on his sleeve, while Jim wears his on his bank balance trying to impress with flashy dinners and flowers."
 He concluded that he wanted to stay on the show longer because he believed Adam had "a lot of growing to do".
 Caroline eventually decides to be with Jim rather than Adam.

 Writers later paired Adam with Gemma Ramsay (Beth Buchanan).
 Di Stanley from TV Extra reported that the character would experience problems with Gemma following his condoning of Ryan McLachlan's (Richard Norton) drug use.
 Stanley revealed that Gemma would pay him a "stormy visit" in retaliation.
 Adam left the series in 1991, and he was reunited with Gemma in Newcastle.
 Of their reunion, Monroe wrote "like many other Ramsay Street teenagers, Adam and Gemma confounded the odds by making a go of things."
 Williams' departure occurred during a revamp of Neighbours following a decline in ratings.
 Network Ten's executive John Holmes devised the changes; he introduced new characters and helped to write out Adam, Gemma and six other characters.
 Holmes believed the show had become "tired" and that the cast changes would rejuvenate the show.